Tiger I: Gun and armour performance

-At a side impact angle of 30 deg the 120 mm hull armour of the Soviet IS-2 model 1943 would be defeated between 100 and 300 m at the driver's front plate and nose.
+At a side impact angle of 30 degrees the 120 mm hull armour of the Soviet IS-2 model 1943 would be defeated between 100 and 300 m at the driver's front plate and nose.
 The IS-2's 122 mm gun could penetrate the Tiger's front armour from between 1500 and 2500 m, depending on the impact angle.
 However, according to Steven Zaloga, the IS-2 and Tiger I could each knock the other out in normal combat distances below 1,000 m.
 At longer ranges, the performance of each respective tank against each other was dependent on the crew and the combat situation.